mgechev/angularjs-in-patterns/README.md

 1. Change the value of `foo` by typing in the input box.
 This will immediately reflect the value of `foo` because of the two-way data binding.
 2. Change the value of `foo` by clicking the button, which will be labeled `Click me to change foo!`.

-All the custom elements, attributes, comments or classes could be recognized as AngularJS *directives* if they are previously defined as ones.
+All the custom elements, attributes, comments or classes could be recognized as Angular 1 *directives* if they are previously defined as ones.

 ### Scope

-In AngularJS scope is a JavaScript object, which is exposed to the partials.
+In Angular 1 scope is a JavaScript object, which is exposed to the partials.
 The scope could contain different properties - primitives, objects or methods.
-All methods attached to the scope could be invoked by evaluation of AngularJS expression inside the partials associated with the given scope or direct call of the method by any component, which keeps reference to the scope.
+All methods attached to the scope could be invoked by evaluation of Angular 1 expression inside the partials associated with the given scope or direct call of the method by any component, which keeps reference to the scope.
 By using appropriate *directives*, the data attached to the scope could be binded to the view in such a way that each change in the partial will reflect a scope property and each change of a scope property will reflect the partial.

-Another important characteristics of the scopes of any AngularJS application is that they are connected into a prototypical chain (except scopes, which are explicitly stated as *isolated*).
+Another important characteristics of the scopes of any Angular 1 application is that they are connected into a prototypical chain (except scopes, which are explicitly stated as *isolated*).
 This way any child scope will be able to invoke methods of its parents since they are properties of its direct or indirect prototype.

 Scope inheritance is illustrated in the following example: